microsoft/service-fabric-healer/README.md

 # FabricHealer Preview
 ### Configuration as Logic and auto-mitigation in Service Fabric clusters

-FabricHealer is a Service Fabric application that attempts to automatically fix a set of reliably solvable problems that can take place in Service Fabric applications (including containers), host virtual machines, and logical disks (scoped to space usage problems only).
+FabricHealer is a Service Fabric application that attempts to automatically fix a set of reliably solvable problems that can take place in Service Fabric applications
+(including containers), host virtual machines, and logical disks (scoped to space usage problems only).
 These repairs mostly employ a set of Service Fabric API calls, but can also be fully customizable (like Disk repair).
 All repairs are safely orchestrated through Service Fabric’s RepairManager service.
-Repair workflow configuration is written as [Prolog](http://www.let.rug.nl/bos/lpn//lpnpage.php?pageid=online)-like [logic](https://github.com/microsoft/service-fabric-healer/tree/main/FabricHealer/PackageRoot/Config/Rules) with supporting external predicates written in C#.
-This is made possible by a new logic programming library for .NET, [Guan](https://github.com/microsoft/guan).
-The fun starts when FabricHealer detects supported error or warning states reported by [FabricObserver](https://github.com/microsoft/service-fabric-observer).
+Repair workflow configuration is written as [Prolog](http://www.let.rug.nl/bos/lpn//lpnpage.php?pageid=online)-like [logic](/FabricHealer/PackageRoot/Config/LogicRules) with supporting external predicates written in C#.
+FabricHealer's Configuration-as-Logic feature is made possible by a new logic programming library for .NET, [Guan](https://github.com/microsoft/guan), also in Preview.
+The fun starts when FabricHealer detects supported error or warning health events reported by [FabricObserver](https://github.com/microsoft/service-fabric-observer).

 FabricHealer is implemented as a stateless singleton service that runs on all nodes in a Linux or Windows Service Fabric cluster.
 It is a .NET Core 3.1 application and has been tested on Windows (2016/2019) and Ubuntu (16/18.04).

-All warning and error reports created by [FabricObserver](https://github.com/microsoft/service-fabric-observer) and subsequently repaired by FabricHealer are user-configured - developer control extends from unhealthy event source to related healing operations.
+All warning and error health reports created by [FabricObserver](https://github.com/microsoft/service-fabric-observer) and subsequently repaired by FabricHealer are user-configured - developer control extends from unhealthy event source to related healing operations.
+FabricObserver and FabricHealer are part of a family of highly configurable Service Fabric observability tools that work together to keep your clusters green.

 To learn more about FabricHealer's configuration-as-logic model, [click here.](Documentation/LogicWorkflows.md)